Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Conclusion

 and define the rope state (used throughout the paper) as $\state_k := ^\top$.
 The integrator also introduces constraint multipliers $\boldsymbol{\lambda}_k$, and we denote the full maximal-coordinate variable by $\mathbf{z}_k := ^\top$.
 In \cref{eq:dynamics}, $\mathbf{z}_0$ denotes the initial rope configuration, with $\boldsymbol{\lambda}_0=\mathbf{0}$.

 The rope is driven by the robot fingertip position $\mathbf{p}_{\mathrm{tip},k}\in\mathbb{R}^3$, which we treat as an input.
+The fingertip orientation is used to compute the bending stiffness and damping forces applied to the first link of the rope, capturing how the hand's orientation steers the rope at the grip.
 We enforce inextensibility via fixed-distance constraints between adjacent links of the rope and between the fingertip and the first link:

 Let $\mathbf{G}(\mathbf{p}_k, \mathbf{p}_{\mathrm{tip},k}) := \frac{\partial g}{\partial \mathbf{p}}(\mathbf{p}_k, \mathbf{p}_{\mathrm{tip},k}) \in \mathbb{R}^{N\times 3N}$ be the constraint Jacobian, and let $\boldsymbol{\lambda}_k\in\mathbb{R}^{N}$ be the corresponding Lagrange multipliers, so that constraint forces on the links are $\mathbf{G}^\top \boldsymbol{\lambda}_k$.